This article will discuss the Awesome Oscillator and how you can use this multiple time frame trading to your advantage to make more pips!

 5) Compare the extremes of price (tops/bottoms) with the extremes of the AO for divergence

-Of course a currency pair that has green bars above the zero line with no divergence has a strong momentum behind it.
+Of course, a currency pair that has green bars above the zero line with no divergence has a strong momentum behind it.
 Looking for buying opportunities on that chart or on a lower chart makes sense.
 Looking for shorts would logically not be advisable.
 Of course always use other methods to establish entries, exits, and take profits.
 But with keeping an eye on the momentum, a trader will not lose track of the direction.

-Multiple time frames
+Multiple time frame trading

 For example, a currency that has green bars above the zero line on two time frames most likely signals significant bullishness.
-A currency that has mixed readings on two time frames could indicate caution.
+A currency that has mixed readings on two-time frames could indicate caution.

 The AO can also be a strong weapon in catching a Fibonacci retracement level.
 Instead of buying a particular Fib retracement level with a market order at the Fib.
 A trader could opt for a confirmation of the AO and first await a change of the AO histogram’s color back into the desired direction.

-This is especially useful when a higher time frame is setup for an up move, but is currently making a retracement which is evident by the AO retracing back to the zero line.
+This is especially useful when a higher time frame is set up for an up move but is currently making a retracement which is evident by the AO retracing back to the zero line.
 When the AO approaches the zero line, the trader could monitor a lower timeframe to check for:

-a) Divergence, multiple or even triple divergence
+a) Divergence, multiple or even triple divergences

 b) A Fibonacci retracement target or retracement level close by